Idukki

 Trend 5: Agentic shopping assistants

-AI agents that browse, compare, and purchase on a user's behalf.
-Existing UGC will be consumed by agents more than humans within 24 months.
-Brands that structure UGC for machine readability (schema markup, captions) gain visibility in agent recommendations.
-This is the biggest emergent risk and opportunity.
+AI agents that browse, compare, and buy on a user's behalf.
+Within 24 months, more of your UGC gets read by agents than by humans.
+Structure it for machine readability (schema markup, clean captions) and you show up in their recommendations.
+This is the single biggest emergent risk, and the single biggest opportunity, in the list.

 Trend 6: AR try-on at scale